 Who doesn’t love puppies?
-Experts consider puppyhood, particularly the first three to four months, the most important period of a dog’s life.
-In that short window, a dog’s experiences shape his opinions about what’s safe and what’s scary—opinions that can be hard to change later on.
+Experts consider puppyhood, particularly the first three to four months, to be the most important period of a dog’s life.
+In that short window, a dog’s experiences shape their views about what’s safe and what’s scary—opinions that can be hard to change later on.
 That’s why training, socialization, and building good habits are so important for puppies.
 Check out the adorable puppy pictures below and read on to see if you have what it takes to raise a happy, healthy puppy!

-- Learn how to get along with other dogs, if he has lots of positive interactions with them.
+- Learn to get along with other dogs if he has positive interactions with them.
 A dog who misses out on these interactions—part of what trainers call socialization—can grow up to be fearful or aggressive around other canines.

-- Learn how to be safe and friendly around humans, if he has lots of positive interactions with people of all sorts.
+- Learn to be safe and friendly around humans if he has lots of positive interactions with people of all sorts.
 Without these interactions—also an important part of puppy socialization—a pup can grow up to be fearful or aggressive with humans.
 This goes for all breeds.

 - Get used to the hustle and bustle of family life.
-If you expose your pup to dishwashers, vacuum cleaners, other pets, cars—basically all the things he’ll be living with as a family dog—he’s more likely to take all those things in stride as an adult.
-Just go slowly when introducing anything new, and make sure it’s fun — or, at the very least, not scary — for the pup.
+If you expose your pup to dishwashers, vacuum cleaners, other pets, cars—basically all the things he’ll be living with as a family dog—he’s more likely to be relaxed around those things as an adult.
+Go slowly when introducing anything new, and make sure it’s fun or, at the very least, not scary for the pup.

 - Have “puppy rushes,” or “zoomies.”
-These short, sudden bursts of running, barking, jumping, spinning, and grabbing things with his mouth usually happen a few times a day and last a couple of minutes.
+These short, sudden bursts of running, barking, jumping, spinning, and grabbing things with his mouth usually happen a few times a day and last a few minutes.

-- Get his adult teeth at around three to six months of age.
+- Get his adult teeth around three to six months of age.
 Most puppies will chew anything and everything they can get their jaws on to relieve the discomfort of teething.
-Ice cubes or special chew toys that you can pop in the freezer will ease the ache and give your pup something safe to gnaw on.
+Ice cubes or special chew toys that you can pop in the freezer will ease pain and give your pup something safe to gnaw on.